vinc/vinc.cc/src/computers.html.md

 We replaced or added another hard drive to the PC around 1999 but I can't remember which one of the following drives:

-- 4.3 GB (WD Caviar 14300 / 1999-03-30)
+- <s>4.3 GB (WD Caviar 14300 / 1999-03-30)</s>
 - 6.4 GB (WD Caviar 26400 / 1998-11-25)
 - 13 GB (Seagate Medalist 13032 / 9950)

-I remember the first more than the others but that would not be a big jump in capacity.
-Some similar Packard Bell models have a 4.3 GB drive but this one was made one year after the computer so we didn't start with it.
-My best guess would be the 13 GB drive because I can see it next to the CD ROM drive in most pictures after 2003.
-Edit: the 4.3 GB drive come from a group of old Pentium 166 MHz I got where I experimented with the various BSD operating systems in 2006.
+My best guess would be the 13 GB drive because I can see it next to the CD-ROM drive in most pictures after 2003.
+Edit: the 4.3 GB drive comes from a group of old Pentium 166 MHz I got to experimented with the various BSD operating systems in 2006.

 In 2003 I got this computer in my bedroom and promptly extracted it from its case, it became my full time Linux computer with Mandrake 9.1 at first and Debian after that.
+When it was the family computer it ran successively Windows 95, Windows 98, and Windows XP.

 I wrote somewhere that I boosted it to 384 MB of RAM and that I had a 3dfx Voodoo graphic card on it but that might have been on the Epox BX6 because I